A Normality Conjecture on Rational Base Number Systems: Preliminaries: Rational Base Number System, Minimal and Maximal Words

-\begin{remark} In \cite[Problem~71]{AMS18}, the authors ask if all minimal words in rational base $p/q$ are of the \emph{same kind}; that is, whether they can be transformed one into another by a finite-state machine. \end{remark}
+\begin{question} In \cite[Problem~71]{AMS18}, the authors ask whether all minimal words in rational base $p/q$ are of the ``same kind'', that is, whether they can be transformed into one another by a finite-state machine.
+To the best of our knowledge, this question remains open at the time of writing. \end{question}